Krisdayanti

 Her hit songs and constant concert performances have caused her to be considered the most expensive Indonesian artist to hire for singing or acting, with Swa magazine writing that she earns more than the president of Indonesia.
 In 1996, she was considered by Tabloid Bintang as one of Indonesia's 6 most prominent female television stars, and in 2007 Globe Asia ranked her 31st in its list of the 99 influential women in Indonesia.

 She married Anang Hermansyah, a musician from Jember, East Java, in 1996.
 Together they had one son (Azriel Hermansyah) and one daughter (Aurelie Hermansyah).
 During their marriage, tabloids often reported rumors of Krisdayanti being linked to Dicky Wahyudi, Tohpati's guitarist, dan Ari Sigit, a grandson of ex-president Suharto.
 All rumors were denied by Krisdayanti, who said that her relationship with her husband was fine.
 They divorced in mid-August 2009, upon Yanti's request.

 After divorcing Anang Hermansyah, she reportedly started a relationship with Raul Lemos, a businessman from East Timor.

 On 20 March 2011, she married Raul Lemos and she had another girl on 5 September 2011 by cesarean section.
 The name of the girl is Arianna Amora Lemos, which means "Diamond with Full of Love".
 She then said that she was retiring from the entertainment industry to live in East Timor as a housewife.
 However, she retracted the statement and said that she wanted to continue singing until old age, similar to Indonesian top senior singer, Titiek Puspa.

+In 2018, Krisdayanti has finally officially selected as a candidate for member of the House of Representatives of the Republic of Indonesia in the 2019 Election from the Indonesian Democratic Party of Struggle (PDI-P).
+Her represents his birthplace, namely the Electoral District of East Java V includes Malang, Malang and Batu.
+On 14 May 2019, Krisdayanti was successfully elected as a member of the Indonesian House of Representatives for the 2019-2024 period by collecting 132,131 votes.